louis030195/ai-health-assistant/README.md

 ## Key features

-- Connects with your wearables and health apps via Apple Health
+- Connects with your wearables and health apps via Apple Health, Google Fit, Garmin, Fitbit, etc.
 - Set a health goal and get personalized prompts based on your progress
-- Send messages, photos, voice notes to get tailored recommendations
+- Send messages, photos, voice notes of what you eat, drink, do, feel, to get tailored recommendations
 - Receive daily insights based on your lifestyle, habits and sensor data
-- Available on iOS, Android and Web
+- Available on WhatsApp and Telegram

 ## Getting started

-The fastest way to get started is to sign up on our [website](https://mediar.com) and connect your WhatsApp account.
+The fastest way to get started is to sign up on our [website](https://mediar.ai/signin) and connect your WhatsApp account.

 ![Onboarding Mockup](https://via.placeholder.com/300x200)